← Back to Grammar

 ⚠️ Important Note

 These are common meaning shifts, not absolute rules.
 Context matters!
-For example, "tuve" can still mean "had" (not just "received") in certain contexts.
 The meanings below represent the typical way these verbs are understood in the preterite versus imperfect.

 The Five Key Verbs